Pillarisation: Depillarisation

-Between 1973 and 1980, the Anti-Revolutionary Party and the Christian Historical Union—both Protestant—merged with the Catholic People’s Party to form the Christian Democratic Appeal (CDA).
+Between 1973 and 1980, the Anti-Revolutionary Party and the Christian Historical Union—both Protestant—merged with the Catholic People's Party to form the Christian Democratic Appeal (CDA).
 The new party first contested the 1977 Dutch general election.
-Similarly, cooperation between the Catholic trade union (Nederlands Katholiek Vakverbond, NKV) and the socialist trade union (Nederlandse Verbond van Vakverenigingen, NVV) began in 1976, culminating in their merger as the Federation of Dutch Trade Unions in 1982.
+Similarly, cooperation between the Dutch Catholic Trade Union Federation (NKV) and the socialist Dutch Confederation of Trade Unions (NVV) began in 1976, culminating in their merger as the Federation of Dutch Trade Unions in 1982.

 Although formal pillarisation diminished, its influence persisted into the 21st century.
-The Dutch public broadcasting system remains organized along multiple association-based lines rather than as a single entity.
+The Dutch public broadcasting system remains organised along multiple association-based lines rather than as a single entity.
 The country also continues to maintain both public and religious schools, a division rooted in pillarisation-era education policies.

 Certain communities continue to exhibit pillar-like characteristics.
-As of 2014, members of the Reformed Churches in the Netherlands (Liberated) maintain their own schools, a national newspaper, and other organizations such as a labour union.
+As of 2014, members of the Reformed Churches in the Netherlands (Liberated) maintain their own schools, a national newspaper, and other organisations such as a labour union.
 Several pietist Reformed groups have similarly established their own schools, press outlets, and political movements.
-Muslim communities have increasingly utilized legal frameworks originally designed for pillarised institutions to create their own educational establishments.
+Muslim communities have increasingly utilised legal frameworks originally designed for pillarised institutions to create their own educational establishments.

 Residual effects of pillarisation are still reflected in voting patterns.
 For example, regions that were historically Catholic strongholds often show distinctive political tendencies, including higher support for populist parties in contemporary elections.